 Her writings include Gender, Race, Renaissance Drama (Manchester University Press; 1989; Oxford University Press, 1992) Colonialism/ Postcolonialism (Routledge, 1998; second edition, 2005; third edition 2015; Italian, Turkish, Japanese, Swedish and Indonesian editions) and Shakespeare, Race, and Colonialism (Oxford University Press, 2002).
 She has co-edited Post-colonial Shakespeares (Routledge, 1998); Postcolonial Studies and Beyond (Duke University Press, 2005), Race in Early Modern England: A Documentary Companion (Palgrave, 2007) and South Asian Feminisms (co-edited with Ritty A. Lukose, Duke University Press, 2012) [http://southasianfeminisms.wordpress.com/].
 She is series editor (with David Johnson of the Open University, UK) of Postcolonial Literary Studies (Edinburgh University Press).
 She has also produced a critical edition of Shakespeare's Antony and Cleopatra (Norton, 2011) [http://books.wwnorton.com/books/Antony-and-Cleopatra/]

-Her latest publications include Rethinking Feminism in Early Modern Studies: Gender, Race and Sexuality (Routledge, 2016) [https://www.routledge.com/Rethinking-Feminism-in-Early-Modern-Studies-Ge... essays on early modern global contact; on race and embodiment; caste and its implications for understanding racial philosophies, and race in modern India.
+Her latest publications include Rethinking Feminism in Early Modern Studies: Gender, Race and Sexuality (co-edited with Melissa Sanchez; Routledge, 2016) [https://www.routledge.com/Rethinking-Feminism-in-Early-Modern-Studies-Ge... essays on early modern global contact; on race and embodiment; caste and its implications for understanding racial philosophies, and race in modern India.

-Her new book, Indian Girls in Search of the Party, forthcoming from Routledge in 2018, explores the histories and subjectivities of militant-nationalist and communist women in India from the 1920s till the late 1950s.
-It traces how they shaped a new political and feminist subject in India, in collaboration as well as contestation with mainstream nationalist, liberal-feminist, and European left-wing models of womanhood.
+Her forthcoming book, Revolutionary Desires: women, communism, and feminism in India (Routledge 2018), explores the histories and subjectivities of militant-nationalist and communist women from the 1920s till the late 1950s.
+It traces how they shaped a new political and feminist subject, in collaboration as well as contestation with mainstream nationalist, liberal-feminist, and European left-wing models of womanhood.
+Also forthcoming is an edited collection A Cultural History of Western Empires in the Renaissance (Bloomsbury, 2018).